alexcai05/sp26-is477-aplusplus/README.md

 ## Data Quality
 [500-1000 words]
 Summary of the quality assessment.

 ## Data Cleaning
 [max 1000 words]
 Summarize the data cleaning operations you performed and explain how each operation addressed specific data quality issues in your datasets.

 Data was profiled using `scripts/profile_data.py` before any cleaning was performed.
 The profiling report saved to `data/profiling/data_profile_report.json` identified the following issues, which were addressed in `scripts/clean_data.py`.

 ### College Scorecard

-Institutions with a student enrollment of 0 were removed as these values are implausible — no active institution should have zero enrolled students.
-17 records were affected.
-Rows were only dropped if they were missing values across all key analysis columns simultaneously, rather than dropping any row with a single missing value.
-This preserved as much data as possible given that some columns such as completion rate are frequently suppressed for privacy reasons.
+Institutions with a student enrollment of 0 were dropped as these values are implausible.
+An active institution should not have zero enrolled students.
+Yhere were 17 of these records.
+Rows were only dropped if they were missing values across all the relevant analysis columns simultaneously, rather than dropping any row with a single missing value.
+This preserved as much data as possible since some institutions don't want to disclose information like completion rate.

 ### IPEDS HD2024

-The `CONTROL` and `LOCALE` columns use `-3` as a sentinel value meaning "not applicable."
-These were recoded to `NaN` to prevent them from being treated as valid numeric values during analysis.
-Human-readable labels were added for both columns — `CONTROL_LABEL` maps the numeric codes to Public, Private nonprofit, or Private for-profit, and `LOCALE_LABEL` maps locale codes to descriptions such as City: Large or Rural: Remote.
-A simplified `locale_broad` column was derived from `LOCALE_LABEL` to group institutions into four broad categories: City, Suburb, Town, and Rural.
+The `CONTROL` and `LOCALE` columns use `-3` as a sentinel value that means "not applicable."
+These were turned into `NaN` to prevent them from being treated as valid numeric values during analysis.
+Human-readable labels were added for both columns. `CONTROL_LABEL` maps the numeric codes to Public, Private nonprofit, or Private for-profit, and `LOCALE_LABEL` maps locale codes to descriptions such as City: Large or Rural: Remote.
+A simplified `locale_broad` column was made using `LOCALE_LABEL` to group institutions into four broad categories: City, Suburb, Town, and Rural.

 ### Integration

 The two datasets share the IPEDS Unit ID (`UNITID`) as a common identifier.
-College Scorecard uses this field as `id`, which is renamed to `UNITID` during cleaning.
-The datasets are joined using an inner join in `scripts/merge_data.py`, retaining only institutions present in both sources.
+College Scorecard uses this field as `id`, which is renamed to `UNITID` during the data cleaning step.
+The datasets are joined using an inner join in `scripts/merge_data.py`, keeping only institutions present in both sources.

 ```
 SCORECARD                        IPEDS
 ---------                        -----
-UNITID (PK) ────────────────── UNITID (PK)
+UNITID (primary key) ────────────────── UNITID (primary key)
 school_name                      CONTROL
 tuition                          LOCALE
 earnings